AI Summary (2025–2026):

 - Temperament by life stage (puppy → adult → senior)

-- Fixing common issues (separation anxiety, pulling, chewing)
+- Fixing common issues (anxiety, pulling, chewing, reactivity)

 - How to choose a breeder who produces stable Bullies